 Animation

-PocketJS has two ways to move things:
+PocketJS has three ways to move things:

 How native animation works